The Perfect 3 Days in Chiang Mai Itinerary for First-Timers

 However, it’s a cool experience with a lively atmosphere and good food choices.
 Note that this is the most popular market so it does get very busy.

-If your Chiang Mai 3 day itinerary falls over the weekend, then you can check out either the Saturday Night Market or Sunday night market.
+If your Chiang Mai 3 day itinerary falls over the weekend, then you can check out either the Saturday Night Market or Sunday Night Market.

 The Saturday market takes place on Wua Lai Road, just south of the walls.
 Meanwhile, Sunday’s offering takes place just behind Wat Chedi Luang and is the best option for finding arts and crafts.

-Chiang Mai Night Bazaar
+Entrance of Chiang Mai Night Bazaar

 Useful Info for Visiting Chiang Mai